mirko-pace/articles/evcs_acsm_experiments.md

 ### Reading the results
 From each single-unit fit we extract the daily ATT (treated minus synthetic).
-We then plot actual vs synthetic off-peak share for each location, compute a pooled daily ATT across the five treated sites (equal-weight or kWh-weighted using pre-period average kWh), and summarize uncertainty using conformal intervals per unit; for a blended view we plot the pooled mean line and an envelope built from the per-unit conformal bands.
+We then plot actual vs synthetic off-peak share for each location, compute a pooled daily ATT across the treated sites (equal-weight or kWh-weighted using pre-period average kWh), and summarize uncertainty using conformal intervals per unit; for a blended view we plot the pooled mean line and an envelope built from the per-unit conformal bands.

 ![ATT trend](/images/att_with_intervals.png)